 Emerging markets such as Kazakhstan are subject to different risks than more developed markets, including economic, political and social, and legal and legislative risks.
-Laws and regulations affecting businesses in Kazakhstan continue to change rapidly, tax and regulatory frameworks are subject to varying interpretations.
+Laws and regulations affecting businesses in Kazakhstan continue to change rapidly, while tax and regulatory frameworks are subject to varying interpretations.
 The future economic direction of Kazakhstan is heavily influenced by the fiscal and monetary policies adopted by the government, together with developments in the legal, regulatory, and political environment.

-Because Kazakhstan produces and exports large volumes of oil and gas, its economy is particularly sensitive to the price of oil and gas on the world market.
-Also, the government expenses on major infrastructure projects and various socio-economic development programs have a significant impact on the country's economy.
+Because Kazakhstan produces and exports large volumes of oil and gas, its economy is particularly sensitive to the global oil and gas price.
+The global geopolitical situation continues to exert pressure on oil and gas prices across the World.
+Also, government expenses on major infrastructure projects and various socio-economic development programs have a significant impact on the country's economy.